-We love this scale because it takes into consideration 13 key body composition metrics: body weight, BMI, body fat percentage, water percentage, skeletal muscle, fat-free body weight, subcutaneous fat, visceral fat, muscle mass, bone mass, protein, basal metabolism, and age.
+We love this device because it takes into consideration 13 key body composition metrics.
+Among them: body weight, BMI, body fat percentage, water percentage, skeletal muscle, fat-free body weight, subcutaneous fat, visceral fat, muscle mass, bone mass, protein, basal metabolism, and age.
 This kind of information helps exponentially with results; it will give you a ton of data to adjust your nutrition and exercise as needed.

 The technology component of this scale is extremely attractive as well.
-They have a FITINDEX app through the Apple Store and Google Play that connects to the scale via Bluetooth and supports both Android and iOS.
+They have a FITINDEX app through the Apple Store and Google Play.
+This app connects to the scale via Bluetooth and supports both Android and iOS.
 The scale also allows you to have unlimited users, so your family can share one scale.

-The RENPHO Scale has similar features to other smart scales, with the added benefit of syncing with your favorite fitness apps.
-The RENPHO app not only logs all the 13 keys, but it also syncs your information to all health apps, including Samsung Health, Apple Health, Google Fit, and the Fitbit App.
+The RENPHO Scale has similar features to other smart scales.
+Additionally, it has the added benefit of syncing with your favorite fitness apps.
+The RENPHO app not only logs all the 13 keys, but it also syncs your information to all health apps.
+Among them are Samsung Health, Apple Health, Google Fit, and the Fitbit App.
 There is also a community component to the technology used to create this system; you can share your progress with friends and family to stay accountable during your journey.

 Amazon reviewers say this scale gives the pricey, clinical scale a run for its money on accuracy, which makes the comparatively low $24.99 investment completely worth it.

 The Arboleaf Fat Scale is easy to use, and arguably your best weight loss companion for tracking your body composition.
-This scale tracks 10 key body composition metrics, including body weight, body fat percentage, body water percentage, body type, visceral fat, muscle mass, bone mass, BMI, BMR, and metabolic age on your phone.
-The clear trends graph allows you to keep track of your progress easily measures your progress and weight loss from start to finish to keep you motivated.
+This option tracks 10 key body composition metrics, including body weight, body fat percentage, body water percentage, body type, visceral fat, muscle mass, bone mass, BMI, BMR, and metabolic age on your phone.
+The clear trends graph allows you to keep track of your progress easily.
+It measures your progress and weight loss from start to finish to keep you motivated.

-The data collected from these scales can dramatically increase your awareness when it comes to your body composition, which will help you reach your goals at a much faster rate.
+The data collected from these scales can dramatically increase your awareness when it comes to your body composition.
+Therefore, you may reach your goals at a much faster rate.
 The accuracy may not be at 100%, but these tools will still give you the best idea of where you stand—without breaking the bank to get your body fat percentage measured the old-fashioned way.